Janbinkowski96/Case_study/Task_2/reports/Final_report.md

 The goal of project was to build classifier to recognize sarcastic or not sarcastic headline content.

-**To tokenize and extract information from sentence was carried out using (pre-trained) distilBERT (smaller and faster version of BERT).
-Predictive model was created using random forest classifier**
+**Tokenizing and extracting information from sentence was carried out using (pre-trained) distilBERT (a smaller and faster version of BERT).
+The predictive model was created using random forest classifier using boostrap method to reduce probability of over-fitting**

-1) At firs data was loaded, the sentences were processed using DistilBertTokenizer into word and sub-words, CLS and SEP tokens were added, then tokens were converted to numerical values to format supported by BERT.
+1) At first data was loaded, the sentences were processed into word and sub-words, CLS and SEP tokens were added, then tokens were converted to numerical values to format supported by BERT using DistilBertTokenizer.

-2) The tokenized sentences need to be the same length, differences in number of tokens were filled using 0.
+2) The tokenized sentences need to be the same length, differences in a number of tokens were filled using 0.

-3) Because of optimization problems, data was slitted into smaller packages, the process of enter data into distilBERT was carried out in google cloud instance.
+3) Because of optimization problems, data was slitted into smaller packages, the process of entering data into distilBERT was carried out in google cloud instance.
 The results was 3-D matrix, for classification problems only CLS tokens for all sentence are needed.
-The matrix size is [number_of_sentence x 768], where 768 is number of hidden layers of distilBERT.
+The matrix size after reduction is [number_of_sentence x 768], where 768 is number of hidden layers of distilBERT.
 Processed by distilBERT sets of data were saved as *.npy files.

-4) [*.npy files](../data/interim/distilBERT_output) containing extracted information from sentences and corresponding label (sarcastic - 1, not sarcastic - 0) were merged into full data set, which was split into 70% training set and 30% test set.
+4) [*.npy files](../data/interim/distilBERT_output) containing extracted information from sentences and corresponding labels (sarcastic - 1, not sarcastic - 0) were merged into the full data set, which was split into 70% training set and 30% test set.

 5) Random forest classifier was fitted to train set, then evaluated using [classification reports](../reports/model_metrics.txt).
    Models was saved into [file](../models/classifier).

-6) Trained model [metrics](../reports/model_metrics.txt) were compared with dummy model.
+6) Trained model [metrics](../reports/model_metrics.txt) were compared with the dummy model.

 #### Result